AlexandrGrom/test-task/README.md

 ## What is not important

-* No need to model watch - use standard 3D primitives provided by Unity;
+* No need to model watch - use standard 3D primitives provided by Engine;
 * No need to match reference watch model 100% precise;
 * No need to match materials and colors 100% precise;
 * No need to use exact font;